Mount Sterling in Montgomery County, Kentucky — The American South (East South Central)

 (Front)

 On this site stood the massive Little Mountain Indian Mound, from which Mount Sterling derived its name.
-Constructed by the Adena Indian culture about 2000 years ago, the circular mound stood 25 feet in height and 125 feet in diameter and was located along the Warrior’s Trace.
+Constructed by the Adena Indian culture about 2000 years ago, the circular mound stood 25 feet in height and 125 feet in diameter and was located along the Warriors Trace.

 (Reverse)

 It was a prominent landmark used by William Calk and Enoch Smith to survey land claims in 1775.
-James Estill and his men camped here on March 21, 1782, the night before the battle of Estill’s Defeat.
+James Estill and his men camped here on March 21, 1782, the night before the battle of Estills Defeat.
 In 1845, the city removed the mound & extraordinary artifacts of copper, marble, stone, and shell were recovered during the excavation.

 Erected 2009 by the Kentucky Historical Society, Kentucky Department of Highways.
 (Marker Number 2290.)

 Location.
 38° 3.303′ N, 83° 56.313′ W. Marker is in Mount Sterling, Kentucky, in Montgomery County.
-Marker is at the intersection of South Queen Street and Adena Trail, on the right when traveling north on South Queen Street.
+It is at the intersection of South Queen Street and Adena Trail, on the right when traveling north on South Queen Street.
 Marker is just south of Locust Street.
 Touch for map.
 Marker is at or near this postal address: 132 South Queen Street, Mount Sterling KY 40353, United States of America.
 Touch for directions.

 Also see . . .
 Explore Kentucky History article.
 (Submitted on June 5, 2015, by Mark Hilton of Montgomery, Alabama.)

-By Mark Hilton, May 10, 2015
+Photographed by Mark Hilton, May 10, 2015

 3. The Adena Trail near marker.